Bush Bucks F.C.: History

-Since 2007 sole owner is Sturu Pasiya when he purchased a license to participate in the Vodacom League from Lion City FC.
+In 2007 Sturu Pasiya became the sole owner when he purchased a license to participate in the SAFA Second Division from Lion City FC.
+In 2019, Pasiya was sentenced to five years imprisonment for tax offences.

+The club relocated to Mthatha prior to the start of the 2022–23 season.

 The club plays in the SAFA Second Division Eastern Cape division.